ono-midori/ono-midori.github.io/techs/zguide.md

 ![](./pics/zmq/fig23.png)

 Subscriptions do a prefix match.
-That is, they look for “all messages starting with XYZ”.
+That is, they look for "all messages starting with XYZ".
 The obvious question is: how to delimit keys from data so that the prefix match doesn't accidentally match data.
 The best answer is to use an envelope because the match won't cross a frame boundary.
 Here is a minimalist example of how pub-sub envelopes look in code.
 This publisher sends messages of two types, A and B.

 The envelope holds the message type: